theswamis/open-source-leadership/index.md

 Open Source Leadership is a community of leaders.
 We share our ideas and experiences to help each other grow into great leaders.

 # Contribute
 We welcome your contributions!
-Just send a Pull Request and I would be happy to add your thoughts to this project.
 This is open source leadership.
+Fork the [repo](https://github.com/theswamis/open-source-leadership) and send a pull request.

 # Who is this for?
 If you have followers, you are a leader.
 This includes parents, teachers, community organizers, volunteer coordinators, and the list goes on.
 You are almost certainly a leader in some sphere of life.